StackVista/stackstate-docs/use/views/events_perspective.md

 - by the topology elements that existed at the point in time specified by the playhead.
 - within the selected time window.

-You can adjust the time window to increase or decrease the number of events displayed.
+You can increase or decrease the number of events displayed by adjusting the time window.
 Moving the playhead in the timeline or clicking a timestamp will time travel to the topology that was available at that point in history.
-The Events Perspective will list events for the topology elements available at the position of the playhead and within the selected time window.
+The events list will be updated to include events for the topology elements available at the position of the playhead and within the selected time window.

 For example: